actions/runner/docs/adrs/0549-composite-run-steps.md

       shell: bash
 ```

+**We will not support "timeout-minutes" in a composite action for now.
+This functionality will be focused on in a future ADR.**

 A composite action in its entirety is a job.
 You can set both timeout-minutes for the whole composite action or its steps as long as the the sum of the `timeout-minutes` for each composite action step that has the attribute `timeout-minutes` is less than or equals to `timeout-minutes` for the composite action.
 There is no default timeout-minutes for each composite action step.

 If the time taken for any of the steps in combination or individually exceed the whole composite action `timeout-minutes` attribute, the whole job will fail (1).
 If an individual step exceeds its own `timeout-minutes` attribute but the total time that has been used including this step is below the overall composite action `timeout-minutes`, the individual step will fail but the rest of the steps will run based on their own `timeout-minutes` attribute (they will still abide by condition (1) though).